jaalto/project--shell-script-performance-and-portability/README.md

   the Bash version is indefinitely stuck at version 3.2.x due to Apple avoiding the GPL-3 license in later Bash versions.
-If you write `/bin/sh` scripts in macOS, it is best to check them explicitly for portability with:
+If you write `/bin/sh` scripts in macOS, it is good idead to check them for portability with:
 ```
     # Check better /bin/sh compliance
     dash -nx script.sh